 When you read 3D printer spec sheets, you’ll see one value show up more than any else: Z resolution.
-Also known as layer height, Z resolution was the first major numerical differentiation between early 3D printers.
-Early machines struggled to break the 1 mm barrier, but now layer heights on FDM printers can be sub-0.1 mm thin, while SLA machines are even more precise.
+Also known as layer thickness, Z resolution was the first major numerical differentiation between early 3D printers.
+Early machines struggled to break the 1 mm barrier, but now layer thicknesses on FDM printers can be sub-0.1 mm thin, while SLA machines are even more precise.

-Currently, the Form 2 SLA 3D printer supports layer heights of 100 and 50 microns in all resins.
+Currently, the Form 2 SLA 3D printer supports layer thicknesses of 100 and 50 microns in all resins.
 Clear, White, and Castable Resins can achieve Z resolutions as high as 25 microns.
-This selection of layer heights gives you the ideal balance of speed and resolution.
-The main question is: what is the best layer height for your print?
+This selection of layer thicknesses gives you the ideal balance of speed and resolution.
+The main question is: what is the best layer thickness for your print?

 High resolution comes with a tradeoff.
 Thinner layers mean more repetitions, which in turn means longer times: printing at 25 microns vs. 100 usually increases the print time four-fold.
 More repetitions also mean more opportunities for something to go wrong.
 For example, even at a 99.99% success rate per layer, quadrupling the resolution lowers the chance of print success from 90% to 67% if one assumes that a failed layer causes total print failure.